H-Was1/NoCapture/README.md

 ### Does NoCapture work with every screen recorder?

+Yes, NoCapture is designed to protect selected windows from screen recorders, screen-sharing applications, and other supported operating-system capture paths.

-No. NoCapture targets supported operating-system capture paths.
-Test the exact recorder, meeting application, operating system, and display setup before using it for sensitive information.
+However, compatibility may vary depending on the recorder, operating system, graphics driver, permissions, and display configuration.
+Always test your exact setup before using NoCapture with sensitive information.

 ### Can I protect a password manager or terminal?